djeada/Proste-Projekty/src/c/hangman/README.md

 ### Compiling the Game
 To compile the game, follow these steps:
 1. Clone or download the repository to your local machine.
-2. Navigate to the directory containing the `hangman.c` file.
+2. Navigate to the directory containing the `main.c` file.
 3. Compile the program using GCC:

 ```